suguuss/suguuss.github.io/_posts/2023-02-20-videoprocessing.md

 1. I don't need the colors when doing edge detections (with the Sobel or Laplacian kernel).
 2. There are less data to handle when using grayscale.

-To do the conversion, I searched for an efficient way to convert RGB to Gray on FPGA.
+To do the conversion, I searched for an efficient way to convert RGB to Grayscale on FPGA.
 I found [this paper](https://www.sciencedirect.com/science/article/pii/S187705092031200X?ref=cra_js_challenge&fr=RR-1), and decided to implement it.
 They explain in the paper that the gray value of a pixel is composed of 28.1% of red, 56.2% of green and 9.3% of blue, this is used in the "rgb2gray" function in MATLAB.

 > NOTE
 >
-> After testing the grayscale conversion, I decided that the blue was not high enough, and added more blue.
+> After testing the grayscale conversion, I decided that the blue was not high enough, and added more blue by shifting by 2 bits intead of 4.

 This is the block diagram of the proposed technique.